 The most effective way to prevent dog urine spots (grass scald) is to the water the area immediately after your dog urinates.
 If you have easy access to a hose or a rain barrel, give the area a quick dousing.
 I also have a tub in my sink that I use to catch excess water when I’m at the sink; instead of letting it go down the drain, I collect it and use it to water my plants.
 This idea could be used to water the lawn as well, while remaining mindful of the environment.

-What are the best grass types?
+What are the best grass for dogs?
 Fescue and perennial ryegrass are most resistant to dog urine, and diluted amounts of urine (hosing down the spot like stated above) can actually act as a fertilizer.

 What are the least hardy of grasses?
 Kentucky Bluegrass and Bermuda grass are the most sensitive to urine scald.

 There are also several species of taller grasses (used in meadow cultivation) which are salt tolerant and fairly urine resistant including Zoysia, Paspalum and Distichlis.
 A tall meadow is a natural alternative to a traditional lawn.
 But you could also consider another lawn substitute like white clover or O’Connor’s strawberry clover, both of which are easy to maintain.
 Another plus: they require less water and, being nitrogen-fixing themselves, require less (if any) fertilization.

 Fertilization tip: if you fertilize your lawn, use a reduced nitrogen fertilizer.